 | Railway Group D | 25 WPM | 28-30 WPM | 95%+ |

 Pro tip: Always aim for 3-5 WPM above the minimum requirement.
 Exam stress can reduce your speed by 5-10 WPM.
-Having a buffer ensures you still qualify even if you're nervous.
+Having a buffer ensures you still qualify even if you are nervous.

 🚀 How to Improve Your WPM (6 Proven Methods)

-1. Master Touch Typing (No Looking at Keyboard)
+1. Master Touch Typing (No Looking at the Keyboard)

-Touch typing is the #1 skill for increasing WPM.
-When you don't have to look at the keyboard, your eyes stay on the screen, and your fingers develop muscle memory.
+Touch typing is the number one skill for increasing WPM.
+When you do not have to look at the keyboard, your eyes stay on the screen, and your fingers develop muscle memory.
 This alone can increase your WPM by 10-20 points.

-Start with the home row: ASDF for left hand, JKL; for right hand.
+Start with the home row: ASDF for the left hand, JKL; for the right hand.
 Keep your fingers here.
 Learn the complete finger placement guide →

 2. Practice Daily with 1-Minute Tests